robOcity/ai-course/slides/README.md

 #  Creating reveal.js slide decks from a Jupyter notebook using `nbconvert`

+## Generating slidedecks
-Reveal.js is a Javascript framework for creating slide decks in HTML.
+Reveal.js is a Javascript framework for creating slide presentations in HTML.
 Visit [Reveal.js - The HTML Presentation Framework] for an impressive demonstration of its capabilities.

-First, you will need to create a directory for your slide shows.
-It needs to have reveal.js as a subdirectory.
+Get started by creating a you will need to create a directory for your slide shows.
+To use it you will need to download a copy from the [Reveal.js github page](https://github.com/hakimel/reveal.js/), and of course `git clone https://github.com/hakimel/reveal.js/` works too.
+Your new reveal.js folder should be a subdirectory of you slideshow folder.
 It is easy to do, just follow these steps at the command line.

 ```bash
 mkdir my_slideshows